stellargames/HeliRescue/README.md

 # Heli Rescue
-Demo project for Unity game development.
+Open source project for Unity game development.

 A 2D game about flying a helicopter in a cave system and rescuing lost kids.